ashtonkellis/401-lab-scaffold/README.md

 ```

-// this part is not your terminal/bash. you have to open the package.json file and copy paste this JSON into the scripts area. package.json scripts:
+this part is not your terminal/bash.
+you have to open the package.json file and copy paste this JSON directly nested in the object
 ```
 // add this snipped of json to add a pointer to the environment variables for testing "jest": {